mvritz/sendy-endpoints/README.md

 ## Websockets
 ### Usage
-Connections to wss://api.com/new for new, wss://api.com/graduating, wss://api.com/graduated with the following expected response:
+Connections to `wss://api.com/new` for new, `wss://api.com/graduating` for graduating and `wss://api.com/graduated` for graduated coins with the following expected response:
 ```
 {
     "type": 'new' | 'change' | 'delete',